-If you are always appeasing others or have trouble saying no when you want to, confidence is something you need to work on.
-A little social discomfort is OK.
+If you're always appeasing others or have trouble saying no when you want to, confidence is something you need to work on.
+A little social discomfort is okay.
 If you aren’t willing to share your thoughts or feelings unless there’s little risk of rejection, then confidence is something you need to work on.
 Don’t let others manage your self-esteem.
 Be brave enough to tell people how much they mean to you; love is a gift.

 If fear creeps up in the little things that should come naturally, then confidence is something you need to work on.
 Don’t be too shy to compliment a stranger.
 Don’t be too timid to talk about boundaries with a guy you’ve just started dating.
 (Yes, you have to show others how to treat you.)

 It doesn’t matter if other people think you’re confident.
 Confidence isn’t determined by other people, it’s determined solely by you.
 Only you know if what you reveal about yourself is genuine.

 Confidence isn’t determined by other people, it’s determined solely by you.